Ready to say goodbye to student loan debt for good? Learn More

 Some creditors will offer to remove or delete negative information on a borrower’s credit report if they pay off their outstanding debts.
 This is called pay for delete, but it doesn’t always help your credit score.
 It depends on which credit-scoring model is used.
 With older models, paid-off collection accounts are scored negatively, but this isn’t true with newer models.
 So even if you pay off a debt that’s gone to collection, negative information may still appear on your credit history, and your FICO score may suffer as a result.
 But if your creditor uses one of the newer models, then your payment in full may not show up as a result.

-Can’t Afford To Pay the Bill?
+What If You Can’t Afford To Pay the Debt Sent to Collections?

 If the bill that’s sent to a debt collection agency is legitimate and you can’t afford to pay it, you may be able to negotiate with your lender.
 Most credit card companies will work with delinquent customers because they don’t want to have to write off their debt as uncollectible.
 If you negotiate with your lender, get the agreement in writing so that you have proof of your communication with them.